mrmonkington/najork/README.md

 ### Packaging (WIP)

-Eventually Najork will be packaged as a Flatpak, and for now will run from a Flatpak build directory:
+Eventually Najork will be packaged as a Flatpak, and for now may run from a Flatpak build directory:

 ```